rushabhT3/rushabhT3/README.md

 #### Question 1: How to make such README.md file or the about section for the Github page

-Answer 1: Use readme.so website for the same
+Answer 1: Use readme.so website for the README.md file and make a repository of same name as your username and then paste the content from the website in the file